12389285/Project/README.md

 In this problem set I want to visualize:
 1) A world map with the number of incidents per year (MVP).
 2) A line chart with the the total of incidents over all the years (MVP).
-3) A line chart with the fatal incidents.
+3) A multiple line chart with the fatal and none fatal incidents.
 (MVP)
-4) A line chart with the non fatal incidents.
-(MVP)
+4) A bar chart showing the fatal and non fatal per year. (optional)
-5) A bar chart showing the fatal and non fatal per year. (optional)
+5) A bar chart with all years per country.
-6) A bar chart with all years per country.
+6) A multiple line chart with world/asia/USA/Europa

 ## Prerequisites